Stranger Things (Marc Almond album)

 Stranger Things is the eleventh solo studio album by the British singer/songwriter Marc Almond.
 It was released by Blue Star Music, in conjunction with XIII BIS Records, on 18 June 2001.

 Background

 According to an article in Billboard magazine, the sound of Stranger Things "finds a middle ground between the spare gothic synth-pop of Open All Night and the orchestral grandeur of 1991's Tenement Symphony.
 Almond employed the services of Jóhann Jóhannsson, Icelandic multi-instrumentalist, composer and producer, to produce the album.
 Jóhannsson also plays most of the instruments, with some assistance from other musicians from Iceland, and is responsible for many of the arrangements.
-The tracks "Come Out" and "Love in a Time of Science" were originally written for Jóhannsson's band DIP.
+The tracks "Come Out" and "Love in a Time of Science" were originally written by Jóhannsson's band Dip, the latter of which had previously been recorded and released as the song "Telepathy" by Icelandic singer Emiliana Torrini on her 1999 album Love in the Time of Science.

 The German version of the album contains the bonus track "Amo Vitam", featuring and written by the German band Rosenstolz.
 This follows a prior collaboration where Almond sang guest vocals on the Rosenstolz single "Total Eclipse".

 The first pressings of both the English and the German versions came in an embossed jewel case.